omega8cc/boa/docs/BACKDROP.md

 taking over the site's own domain, taking over the hosting front-end, and running cutover on a Drupal-lineage site (backend validation).

+**The default-on posture** is drilled on a fresh install (2026-07): a stock one-command BOA install with zero Backdrop configuration landed `_BACKDROP_SUPPORT=YES` in both control files, staged bee and the D6 → D7 kit from the mirror, enabled the Backdrop frontend module with all its task permissions (including Cutover), and — once the operator listed BDR in the standard platforms control file — built and verified all three Backdrop platforms.
+The opt-out is drilled on the same box: with `_BACKDROP_SUPPORT=NO` an upgrade run stages nothing new (the removed kit stays absent) while everything already provisioned keeps serving — opting out disables provisioning surfaces, it never tears down existing sites or platforms.

 Not yet drilled, stated honestly:

 - Conversions of imported legacy utf8 estates (see the collation note).